PioRomo/CS151-SimpleBankingApp/README.md

 **By Oct 31 midpoint:** Application will allow users to create and delete accounts.

 **By project deadline:** Users should then be able to withdraw and deposit from a selected account.
 Entire app should be fully functional.
 UML should be complete.

+### Setting Up the Project

+Setting up the project is a pretty easy process.
+All that's needed is to clone the git repository to your computer, then open it up in an IDE of your choosing.
+1. Open a terminal window on your machine, and navigate to where you want to store the repository.
+2. Run this command: `git clone https://github.com/PioRomo/CS151-SimpleBankingApp`
+3. The repo is now in your computer.
+You can now open the project in your IDE.
+4. Once the project is open, you can go ahead and run it.
+A window will pop-up.
+Resize the window, and you will be able to use the app.

+### Examples
+### UML Diagram
+### Closing Thoughts

+#### How did we solve our initial problem?

+The problem we set out to solve was that users were unable to view and modify their bank accounts online.
+With our application, users can do so much more.
+Users can create and delete accounts.
+Users can withdraw or deposit from their accounts.
+Additionally, users can also use our built-in CD calculator to view the growth of a CD using custom inputs.

+### Individual Contributions

+* Pio Romo:
+   * Created the MainMenu page, which included the addition of buttons and the table.
+   * Implemented the CD Calculator page.
+   * Created the GitHub repo, including starting files and readme
+   * Created report and presentation
+* Alvin Lee:
+   * Implemented Deposit functionality
+   * Implemented Withdraw functionality
+* Ronald Celino:
+   * Implemented Create Account functionality
+   * Worked on UML Diagram
+* Khushi Chandra:
+   * Implemented Delete Account functionality
+   * Worked on UML Diagram